G3BAB/spectral-network/README.md

 ## Future development
 As of now, the code trains and evaluates the accuracy of the network.
 However, a functionality that allows the user to then upload independent data for classification has not yet been implemented.
 It will be the focus of development in the near future.

+Moreover, future work will focus on ensuring more modular and manageable code for better customizability for various data.

 ## Features

 - **Data Processing:** Handles data formatting, dimensionality reduction, and smoothing.